More...

 I’ll show you how each lever can have a tremendous impact on your business.

-"The business that can spend the most to acquire a company wins."
+"The business that can spend the most to acquire a customer wins."

 Dan Kennedy